XCVG/commoncore/README.md

 * UI: Utility methods and implementation for user interface
 * World: Actors, objects, controllers and interaction

-Right now the modules are quite interdependent, but separating them is a major goal for future versions.
+Right now the modules are quite interdependent, but separating them is a design goal and work in progress.
 It's also likely that some will be broken down or combined.

 ## Current Status